jmquintana79/Datasets/README.md

 In many cases, tutorials will link directly to the raw dataset URL, therefore dataset filenames should not be changed once added to the repository.

+> NOTA: If it is going to be read the file `https://github.com/jmquintana79/Datasets/blob/master/iris.csv` using for example *pandas*, it should be used this url `https://raw.githubusercontent.com/jmquintana79/Datasets/master/iris.csv` instead.

 Datasets
 ========